fillefrans/pi/README.md

 * We are requiring HTML5, and using native functions wherever possible
 * Check out [Leaflet](http://leafletjs.com/) as a replacement for Google Maps.
 * Vector graphics is great for Retina displays.
-* GreenSock is an almost hilariously good animation library.
-And it's small.
+* GreenSock is the best animation library.
+Because it's small, fast and flexible.
 [GSAP](https://www.greensock.com/tag/tutorial/).
-* WebWorkers are awesome.
+* WebWorkers allow for background processing.
 * For size and position, using perfect cubes (or multiples): 8, 64, 216, 512, makes it easier to stack components.

 * [CSS injection of SVG](http://www.somerandomdude.com/2012/08/12/svg-css-injection/) might be something to look at